we are partners for community change

 ECF has remained deeply involved in this effort.
 Beginning in 2017, ECF serves as the fiscal sponsor for the work.
 ECF staff serve on the leadership team and the operations team, as well as working on action teams.
 Additionally, ECF manages the grants process distributing funds from the United Way of Metropolitan Chicago to EC2C partners.

-Here is a new opportunity in 2019 for Community Building Grants availavble to current Evanston residents and small volunteer-based neighborhood and community groups.
+Since 2019, Community Building Grants are available twice annually to Evanston residents and small volunteer-based neighborhood and community groups through EC2C’s Advocates for Action.
 Grants can range from $250 to $1000.
 Advocates For Action is a community leadership council formed by Evanston Cradle to Career.
-Advocates For Action advocate for systemic equity, take action on issues impacting our community, and pursue life enhancing opportunities for Evanston families.
+Advocates For Action advocate for systemic equity, take action on issues impacting our community, and pursue life-enhancing opportunities for Evanston families.
 Learn More or APPLY.

 As Evanston approached its 150th birthday in 2013, Evanston History Center staffer Lori Osborne came to the Foundation with the idea of creating something more than a party to celebrate.
 Together, the idea of using the anniversary to have residents develop visions for Evanston’s future was launched.
 A creative team of Evanston community and organizational leaders was brought together in 2010.
 ECF served as fiscal sponsor and staff participated in the leadership team.